+5,000 Gold Coins on Sign Up

 Ultimate Texas Hold’em and casino bonuses

-There are many bonuses and free-play incentives at legal online casinos in the regulated states.
+There are many bonuses at legal online casinos in the regulated states.
 You can take advantage of these by clearing them playing UTH or other table games.
 Typical bonus offers include small amounts of free play (no deposit needed), or a matched bonus based on your first deposit.

 For table games, you need to check which games can be used for bonus clearance.
 A common way that casinos encourage players to clear bonuses on slots is to ‘weight’ the table games.
 This means that not all of the money you bet on UTH would be counted towards clearing the bonus.
 Weightings will vary between casinos.
 This means it can be worthwhile checking the terms and conditions of each bonus before you sign-up.